-If I have experienced domestic violence, how can I try and make FDR work for me?
+If I have experienced family and domestic violence, how can I try and make FDR work for me?

-The following suggestions might help you to make FDR work for you if you have experienced family violence:
+The following suggestions might help you to make FDR work for you if you have experienced family and domestic violence:

-Tell the FDRP about your experience of domestic violence and discuss what they can do to provide a safe process;
+Tell the FDRP about your experience of family and domestic violence and discuss what they can do to provide a safe process;

-- If you will feel intimidated or afraid to be in the same room as your ex-partner ask about a telephone FDR or a shuttle FDR (see > what is shuttle FDR below); - Make arrangements for separate times to arrive and leave and the use of separate waiting rooms; - Get legal advice before attending FDR.
-A lawyer can give you advice about your circumstances and what proposals you could offer to ensure the proposal is in the best interests of your children and safe and which will also keep you safe; - Get legal advice about any potential agreement to make sure your agreement is fair and safe.
-Don't sign an agreement if you are unsure about what you are agreeing to or if you are unsure about whether it is in your best interests or the best interests of your children; - Have a lawyer represent you in your FDR session.
-This provides an important safeguard if there is a history of domestic violence; - If you are eligible for legal aid, you could participate in a Family Law Conference which is a type of FDR where you can have a lawyer present; - Ask your local FRC about having a lawyer represent you in FDR.
+- If you will feel intimidated or afraid to be in the same room as the other party, ask about a telephone FDR or a shuttle FDR (See > What is shuttle FDR below); - Make arrangements for separate times to arrive and leave and the use of separate waiting rooms; - Get legal advice before attending FDR.
+A lawyer can give you advice about your circumstances and what proposals you could offer to ensure the proposal is in the best interests of your children, is safe and which will also keep you safe; - Get legal advice about any potential agreement to make sure your agreement is in the best interest of the children and safe.
+Don't sign an agreement if you are unsure about what you are agreeing to or if you are unsure about whether it is in the best interests of your children; - Have a lawyer represent you in your FDR session.
+This provides an important safeguard if there is a history of family and domestic violence; - Legal Aid provides family dispute resolution services, and if you are eligible for Legal Aid, you can have a lawyer represent you; - Ask your local FRC about having a lawyer represent you in FDR.
 Some community legal centres provide free representation in FRCs, or you can pay a lawyer to represent you in the FDR session; - You can have a lawyer represent you in FDR provided by a private FDR service.